fcorbelli/zpaqfranz/ZSFX/README.md

 The Salsa20/8 code for Scrypt is by D. Bernstein and is **public domain**.

-All of the remaining software is provided as-is, with no warranty.
+All of the remaining software is provided as-is, with no warranty
-by Matt Mahoney, release this software into the **public domain**.
+by Matt Mahoney, who release this software into the **public domain**.

 ### libzpaq.h
 is provided as-is, with no warranty, by
-Matt Mahoney, release this software into the **public domain**
+Matt Mahoney, who release this software into the **public domain**
 This applies worldwide.